 The use of trial data in this review was limited.
 Some findings are not reported for six trials because there were baseline differences between trial arms that were not controlled for in all or some of the analyses [16, 17, 21, 22, 36, 37].
 In one trial findings were not reported as it did not assess any of our outcomes of interest [35].
 The trial focused on physiological outcomes such as heart rate.
 We included it because we wanted to document the existence of all trials of these therapies in palliative care.
 A further limitation on use of the data is that not all trials assessed differential effects between trial arms, instead they reported outcomes within each trial arm, from baseline to follow-up(s).
 Meta-analyses were not possible because of heterogeneity across the trials in key characteristics including comparators and outcome measurements, and also because data were not provided in an appropriate format.

-AROMATHERAPY

-PRIMARY OUTCOMES
+Aromatherapy

+Primary outcomes

 One of the eight trials on aromatherapy measured short-term impact on anxiety and pain [20].
 In each of its three arms (aromatherapy, massage or no intervention) there was no statistical significant differences in change from baseline in symptoms of anxiety or pain.
 The trial did not directly measure differential effect between the arms and full data were not reported.

 Two trials measured quality-of-life [18, 20], and both involved three arms (aromatherapy, massage or no intervention).
 Neither found a statistically significant differential impact between trial arms at follow-up.
 Although in one study, for two of the five subscales (social and support) of the McGill Quality-of-Life Scale, there was a statistically significant difference favouring aromatherapy in comparison to the other arms [18].
 Neither trial reported full data.
 We judged as very low the quality of evidence that aromatherapy has no differential impact in the short-term in comparison with massage or no intervention on quality-of-life.
 This was because of serious study limitations, in that the trials were underpowered to demonstrate effectiveness (small samples of 15 to 20 per trial arm).

-SECONDARY OUTCOMES
+One trial reported an adverse event, a rash following the aroma massage [21].Three trials reported uneven levels of attrition across trial arms but none provided information about whether the reason for discontinuation was related to the intervention [17, 21, 22].

+Secondary outcomes

+Two trials measured longer term impact on anxiety [16, 19].
+In one there was no statistically significant difference between trials arms in state or trait anxiety at two or four-weeks [16].
+For example, at two weeks for state anxiety MD -0.33; 95% CI -27.54, 26.88.
+In the other trial, in both arms, symptoms of anxiety improved at both three and six months [19].
+Between group comparisons at three and six months were also not statistically significant.
+Likewise, in this trial, improvements were not statistically different between trial arms with regards to impact on depression, vigour, anger and confusion.

 Two trials evaluated mood [19, 21].
 In both trials there was an improvement in mood in all trial arms, but no statistically significant difference between the arms: immediately after the intervention between the aromatherapy group and usual care (MD -0.4; 95% CI -3.4, 2.5) [21]; at two weeks after the intervention between aromatherapy and the control group of cognitive behavioural therapy (MD 3.00; 95% CI -12.75, 18.75) [19].